seomoz/improved-rack-throttle/README.md

   maximum number of allowed HTTP requests per day (by default, 86,400 requests per 24 hours, which works out to an average of 1 request per second).
+* `Rack::Throttle::SlidingWindow`: Throttles the application by defining an average request rate, and a burst allowance that clients can hit (as long as they stay within the average).
+By default, this is 1 request per second, with bursts of up to 5 requests at a time.
+Users who exceed the average and who have used up their burst will have all of their requests denied until they comply with the policy.

 You can fully customize the implementation details of any of these strategies by simply subclassing one of the aforementioned default implementations.